+4. but , Stacey ran the race.

 5. and , the children huddled together.

 6. but , the children huddled together.

 7. and , the dogs circled around each other.

 8. but , the dogs circled around each other.

-- 1. Find two magazine or online photos of people with interesting facial expressions-happy, sad, excited, surprised, annoyed, joyful, etc. Pick two different expressions. - Mount your two photos on the left-hand side of a sheet of notebook paper.
+- 1. In a magazine or online, find two photos of people with interesting facial expressions-happy, sad, excited, surprised, annoyed, joyful, etc. Pick two different expressions. - Mount your two photos on the left-hand side of a sheet of notebook paper.
 Use your "Characteristics, Emotions, and Expressions" words (see Word Lists pp. 3-7) to come up with your own set of words to accurately describe the person in each picture.
 Choose carefully.
 Write your list to the right of each picture. - 3.
 Under each picture, beginning with paired adjectives, write two phrases or sentences to describe that photo.
 Pick your words from the lists you just made.